 RR (PP)- polypropylene.

-PS (PS)- means polystyrene (its code is the number 6).
+PS (PS)- means polystyrene (its code is number 6).

 In addition, safety is confirmed image of a plate and fork, numbers 05 and 1.

-Not all buyers know what the marking means and how such dishes can be used.
+Not all buyers know what the marking means and how such utensils can be used.

-This marking indicates that the cookware is made of polystyrene.
+This marking indicates that the cookware is made from polystyrene.
 It can only be used for cold foods.
-You should never heat food on them in the microwave.
+You should never heat food on them in microwaves.
 In this case, harmful toxins enter the food.
-In addition, alcoholic beverages should not be poured into dishes with such markings, since toxic substances are also released.
-The released styrene accumulates in the kidneys and liver and leads to various diseases.
+In addition, you should not pour alcoholic beverages into containers with this marking, since this also releases toxic substances.
+The styrene released accumulates in the kidneys and liver and leads to various diseases.

-You can't pour alcohol.
-From the contact of alcohol and polypropylene, toxins are released - formaldehyde and phenol.
-These toxins also affect the kidneys and liver, but there is still a chance of going blind.
+You cannot pour alcohol.
+The contact of alcohol and polypropylene releases toxins - formaldehyde and phenol.
+These toxins also damage the kidneys and liver, but there is still a chance of going blind

-Triangle on the package, consisting of three arrows, says the tableware is made from recycled material.
+A triangle on the packaging consisting of three arrows, says that the dishes are made of material recycling raw materials.
 Inside the triangle, as a rule, there are numbers.

 They talk about the type of processing.
 So if you see